mjordan/islandora_workbench_docs/docs/hooks.md

 bootstrap: ["/home/mark/Documents/hacking/workbench/generate_image_files.py"]
 ```

+Each bootstrap script gets passed a single argument, the path to the Workbench config file that was specified in Workbench's `--config` argument.

 ### CSV preprocessor scripts

 CSV preprocessor scripts are applied to CSV values prior to the values being ingested into Drupal.
 They apply to the entire value from the CSV field and not split field values, e.g., if a field is multivalued, the preprocesor must split it and then reassemble it back into a string before returning it.
 Note that preprocessor scripts work only on string data and not on binary data like images, etc. and only on custom fields (so not title).